 Past speakers have included:

-Sheldon B. Lubar, Chairman and Foundation, Lubar & Co., Inc.
+Sheldon B. Lubar, Chairman and Founder, Lubar & Co., Inc.

 Stephen Marcus, Chairman, The Marcus Corporation